tangophi/Artnet_DMX_SD_Card/README.md

 5. To stop storing the effect, press the second (Stop) button.
 This will close the current file and automatically will open the next file, like 'data1' for writing.

-7. Stop the first effect on the Madrix.

-8. Play the next effect on the Madrix.
+6. Play the next effect on the Madrix.

-Repeat steps 4 to 8 to record the second effect (to file 'data1') and more effects (and more files).
+Repeat steps 4 to 6 to record the second effect (to file 'data1') and more effects (and more files).

 ### IMPORTANT